 And this whole idea is something that should bring a smile to the face of your chief financial officer (CFO).
 Why?
 Because you're shifting your wireless networking from a capital expenditure (CapEx) to an operating expense (OpEx).

-If you oversee a smaller IT team that’s struggling with a lot of WiFi problems, and you want to make sure that your supported end users get a great WiFi experience, you can’t afford to sit on this problem and hope it goes away.
-Take the first step in the right direction and get a quote from SecurEdge Networks so your company can get its WiFi as a service subscription.
+If you oversee a smaller IT team that’s struggling with a lot of Wi-Fi problems, and you want to make sure that your supported end-users get a great Wi-Fi experience, you can’t afford to sit on this problem and hope that it goes away.
+Take the first step in the right direction and use ou

 Joshua Feinberg is President of the Data Center Sales & Marketing Institute where he finds revenue growth opportunities that companies are currently missing.
 This includes helping clients differentiate, get found earlier in the buyer's journey, achieve trusted advisor status, and command premium pricing power to drive sustained, profitable, revenue growth.
 He's been writing professionally for the IT services market since 1998 and is a former Microsoft Corporation content provider for its Small Business Server (SBS) product teams and small business channel partner teams.
 As a big fan of inbound marketing and inbound sales, Joshua holds 10 HubSpot Academy certifications.
 A New Jersey native and Rutgers grad, Joshua now lives in South Florida with his wife and two children.